sxyazi/yazi/README.md

 Before getting started, ensure that the following dependencies are installed on your system:

 - nerd-fonts (required, for icons)
+- ffmpegthumbnailer (optional, for video thumbnails)
+- unar (optional, for archive preview)
 - jq (optional, for JSON preview)
-- unar (optional, for archive preview)
+- poppler (optional, for PDF preview)
-- ffmpegthumbnailer (optional, for video thumbnails)
 - fd (optional, for file searching)
 - rg (optional, for file content searching)
 - fzf (optional, for directory jumping)